-While security is essential for all businesses, some industries are more appealing to burglars than others.
-Jewelry stores, for example, sell much more valuable products than grocery stores.
-As a result, a jewelry store may need additional security to keep their inventory safe.
+Although security is essential for all businesses, some industries are more appealing to burglars than others.
+As a result, these businesses may need additional security to keep their inventory safe.
+Learn what qualities attract would-be criminals when they’re targeting businesses.

-- Businesses with known valuables: Electronics stores, jewelry stores, pharmacies and liquor stores are all prime targets for criminals because they sell valuable items.
-Once a criminal breaks in, they’re able to grab as many items as possible, as quickly as they can.
-Then, they can sort through the stolen goods and sell them for a profit.
+Once a criminal breaks in, they tend to grab as many items as possible, as quickly as they can.
+Then, they sort through the stolen goods and sell them for a profit.
 However, sometimes burglars want items they can use personally, making pharmacies and liquor stores other common targets.

 - Video surveillance keeps an eye on your business when you’re not there.
 Catch and deter criminals by installing surveillance cameras throughout your business.
 Place cameras around your building’s perimeter, particularly near entrances and windows.
-Also, consider areas inside where criminals would be most drawn to such as cash registers, safes and inventory rooms.
+Also, consider inside areas where criminals are most drawn, such as cash registers, safes, and inventory rooms.

 - Monitored alarms alert you if an intruder attempts to break into your business.
 An alarm is triggered and a signal is sent to the monitoring center.
 The monitoring center then notifies you and the proper authorities of the incident.